A detailed and comprehensive guide to calculating living costs in Mexico — fully updated.

-How much will it cost me to live in Mexico?
+How much does it cost to live in Mexico?

-This is the most frequently asked question from people considering a move to Mexico.
-The answer to this question depends upon your lifestyle choices and expectations…
+This is the most frequently asked question people considering a move to Mexico ask.
+The answer to this question depends on your life stage, lifestyle choices and expectations…

 The basic cost of living in Mexico is lower than that of the US, Canada and Europe; particularly for items such as fruits, vegetables and other food staples; baked goods, and other miscellaneous grocery items.

-Local and national pubic transportation is generally lower in cost than the US/CA and much lower than Europe.
-Competition has been introduced in the domestic airline market and low-cost airlines are beginning to make a significant difference to domestic air-travel fares in Mexico, which were relatively expensive before additional airline companies began to operate.
+Local and national public transportation is generally lower in cost than the U.S. and Canada and much lower than in Europe.
+Competition has been introduced across the domestic Mexican airline market and low-cost airlines are beginning to make a significant difference to domestic air-travel fares on popular routes, which were relatively expensive before real competition was present.

 Telephone service prices are being transformed in Mexico after legal reforms brought in during 2014 and early 2015 have made calling from landlines less expensive than it has ever been before in Mexico.

 Piped water to your home is relatively inexpensive, but not always potable (drinkable).
 As a result, most people purchase bottled water, often in 20 liter containers.